Dave-Browne/CarND_P4-Advanced-Lane-Lines/README.md

 ![alt text][image17]

 The left lane windows follow the yellow lane as it has the most detected pixels in each window.
-It moves in the general direction of the yellow lane but is thrown off when it detects the barrier.
-This could possibly be avoided by reducing the depth of the source points in the perspective transform.
+Due to the reduced depth of source points, it does not detect the barrier on the left.

 The right lane windows favor the black mark as it has a higher pixel count than the dashed road lane.
 A disadvantage to ORing the gradient binary image with the color binary image.

 ![alt text][image18]

-The final image clearly shows that the detected depth is too long.
+The final image clearly shows a correctly implemented left lane but incorrect right lane.

 ![alt text][image19]